 Will is an architect with 18 years of experience creating sustainable and joyful buildings.
 He founded Bricolage in 2025 and combines practice with teaching, at the University of Reading.
 Previously an Associate Director at dRMM, he led many progressive urban projects across London and the UK.

 Will brings a distinctive mix of strategic thinking, design flair and hands-on making to his work.
-In 2023, he self-built Castlands Road, a home for his young family, acting as developer, architect, project manager, contractor and maker.
-He designed and built all the bespoke joinery in the house.
+In 2023, he self-built Castlands Road, a home for his young family, taking on the roles of developer, architect, project manager, contractor and maker.
+As well as both managing and carrying out much of the build directly, he also designed and crafted all of the bespoke joinery, giving the project a rare level of personal detail and care.

 His experience also includes leading timber frame mid-rise Passivhaus housing, and dRMM’s contribution to 980 Great West Road, a mixed-tenure residential building above a retained basement structure as part of a retrofit-first masterplan by Haworth Tompkins.